Protecting Canada’s oceans by 2025 and beyond

 What we are doing now

-The plan for reaching our new marine conservation targets is well underway.
-Our work remains grounded in science, traditional Indigenous knowledge, and local perspectives.
+Work is ongoing to reach our marine conservation targets.
+Our work remains grounded in science, traditional Indigenous Knowledge and local perspectives.

 Latest news

-- QIA Signs AIP to Advance the Qikiqtani-Project Finance for Permanence Project
+- Qikiqtani Inuit Association Signs AIP to Advance the Qikiqtani-Project Finance for Permanence Project

 - First marine refuge within the Northern Shelf Bioregion is established